-1. What is the purpose of the PSGP funding opportunity?
+1. What is the purpose of the VGBA PSGP funding opportunity?

-This PSGP funding opportunity assists state and local governments in implementing enforcement and education programs to prevent the drowning and drain entrapment of children in pools and spas.
-Funding may be used for the specific activities listed below:
+This VGBA PSGP funding opportunity is designed to assist state and local governments in implementing enforcement and education programs to prevent the drowning and drain entrapment of children in pools and spas.
+Funding is to be used for the specific activities listed below:

-- 1) To hire and train enforcement personnel for implementation and enforcement of standards under the state or local swimming pool and spa safety law.
-At least 50 percent of funding must be used for this purpose. - 2) To educate: - a) pool construction and installation companies and pool service companies about the standards; - b) pool owners, pool operators, and other members of the public about the standards under the swimming pool and spa safety law and about the prevention of drowning or entrapment of children using swimming pools and spas. - 3) To defray administrative costs associated with such training and education programs.
+- To hire and train enforcement personnel for implementation and enforcement of standards under the state or local swimming pool and spa safety law.
+At least 25 percent of funding must be used for this purpose.
+Administrative costs associated with hiring and training may be used to meet the 25 percent threshold. - 2) To educate: - a) pool construction and installation companies and pool service companies about the standards; - b) pool owners, pool operators, and other members of the public about the standards under the swimming pool and spa safety law and about the prevention of drowning or entrapment of children using swimming pools and spas.

+3) To defray administrative costs associated with such training and education programs.